2020 goal ideas for a productive and meaningful year

 Do you ever hear about the adventures your friends and family members take and instantly go ‘I could NEVER do that!’

 Technically, you can do anything you want.
 I mean, let’s face it, do you like your boring, comfortable life?
 Or do you long for more excitement and adventure?
-So for your 19 for 2019, use this time to add adventure in your life!
+So for your 20 for 2020 goals, use this time to add adventure in your life!